Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 High-level cache rules:

-Only first pages are cached (cursor is absent).
+Only first pages are cached (cursor is absent and no keyset fields set).

 The cache key is derived from a normalized representation of: